hasmonteiro/hasmonteiro.github.io/_pages/cv.md

 Currently, I am working with computational mechanics and engineering, with emphasis on numerical analysis, solid mechanics, nonlinearities, the behavior of concrete and quasi-brittle materials, constitutive modeling and numerical-computational methods in engineering.

-I have a strong background in elasticity theory, finite element formulations, general math, programming and modeling tools, good communication and a command of writing with significant technical rigor.
+I have a strong background in elasticity theory, finite element formulations, general math, programming and modeling tools, good communication, command of writing with a strict technical standard, and a resilient approach to work.
 I am also an enthusiast and a researcher of machine learning and data science!

-Looking for opportunities to apply my analytical and technical skills in challenging and innovative experiences in the areas of __technology__, __data science__ and __engineering__.
+Always learning new things and looking for self-development.
+Like Yevgeny Zamyatin once said in his novel "We" (here loosely translated):

+_``... the superior work of the human being is that of reason, which could be summarized in the limitation of infinity, in the partitioning of infinity into convenient, easy and digestible portions, in differentials´´,_
+{: style="text-align: center;"}

+so we're are here in this planet to grow and improve, to go beyond boundaries!

 ### Some skills